apsag9/CBRS/README.md

 **Section:** D
 **Team:** Confo Champs

-## 📋 Project Description
+## 📋 Project Overview

-An app to manage a number of conference rooms in any organization including colleges.
+The Conference Room Booking System streamlines the process of managing and reserving conference rooms within organizations.
+Built with modern web technologies, it offers a seamless experience for both users and administrators.

+### Key Features
+- 📅 Easy room booking with real-time availability
+- 👥 User and admin roles with separate dashboards
+- 📊 Analytics and utilization reports
+- 📧 Email notifications for booking events
+- 📱 Responsive design for all devices
+- 🔒 Secure authentication and authorization
+- 📈 Activity logging and monitoring

-This repository contains the source code and documentation for the Conference room booking system project, developed as part of the UE23CS341A course at PES University.
+This repository contains the complete source code and documentation for the Conference Room Booking System, developed as part of the UE23CS341A course at PES University.

 ## 🧑‍💻 Development Team (Confo Champs)